top of page

 Cloud Phone

-After narrowing down to 3 possible directions, the client went with my suggested collage option.
-The mix of bold colours, hand-drawn elements, and image cutouts would help the campaign stand out among the corporate sea of sameness.
-This treatment was firstly applied to the box design.
-After it's production was completed, this design treatment was applied to other various touchpoints, starting with a company website revamp, proceeding into social media posts, reports, media decks and promotional videos for the campaign.
+While for the benefit of underserved communities, the client emphasised this venture was not to be seen as a CSR project.
+This detail steered the direction away from altruistic tropes and towards a more vivid messaging.
+The mix of bold colours, hand-drawn elements, and image cutouts would help garner appeal to influencers and the media.
+After production of the box was completed, this design treatment was applied to other touchpoints, starting with the website and proceeding into social media, reports, media decks and promotional videos for the campaign.

 Athemaster